eyalsegev123/Todo-app/README.md

 ## Notes
 Ensure MongoDB is running locally or modify the MONGO_URI in .env to point to a remote MongoDB instance.

-Use a strong and unique JWT_SECRET in your .env file.